dcepelik/ssq/README.md

 # `ssq`: Seznam Slovník Query

-(This page is only of interest to Czech speakers.)
+(This page is of interest to Czech speakers only I'm afraid.)

 ## What's That?

 `ssq` is a command-line front-end to [slovnik.seznam.cz](http://slovnik.seznam.cz) (Czech/English, Czech/German, etc. dictionary).
-I have used [sdcv](http://dushistov.github.io/sdcv/), but the free StarDict dictionaries are poor.
+I have used [sdcv](http://dushistov.github.io/sdcv/) for a while, but the free StarDict dictionaries are poor.
-Seznam's dictionaries, provided by Lingea, are much better; contain idioms and example language usage, etc.
+Seznam's dictionaries, provided by Lingea s.r.o., are much better and contain idioms and example language usage, too.

 As I percieve it, `ssq` is a rather limited web browser, and as such, I don't think it violates any terms of use.
 But if you're in doubt, feel free to consult it.